preshathakkar/cs203-winter-2015/README.md

 ## Homework 2

 For this homework assignment, we will continue to developing our game.
 The game will include features such as recursive programming, complex datastructure (e.g. lists, stacks, queues, sets, and maps).
+For more information, please refer to [homework01.md](https://github.com/csula/cs203-winter-2015/blob/master/homework02.md).

 ## Homework 3